Winnebago Tribe of Nebraska

 The Winnebago Tribe of Nebraska (Nįįšoc Hoocąk) is one of two federally recognized tribes of Ho-Chunk, along with the Ho-Chunk Nation of Wisconsin.
 Tribe members often identify as Hoocągra, meaning "People of the Parent Speech" in their own language.
-It is a Siouan language.

 Reservation

 By the treaty of 1846 with the United States, the Ho-Chunk Nation was assigned to a vast wilderness area in central Minnesota Territory, the Long Prairie Reservation.
+Shortly after acquiring the Long Prairie Reservation, The Ho-Chunk Nation signed the 1855 Winnebago Treaty with the US government dissolving this reservation and creating a reservation three miles east of Mankato MN called the Blue Earth Reservation.

-More than twenty years later, the Ho-Chunk were forced to move from that area to the Winnebago Reservation, established by treaty on 8 March 1865.
+In 1863, the Ho-Chunk were forced to move from the Blue Earth Reservation to Crow Creek and then to the Winnebago Reservation, established by treaty on 8 March 1865.
 It is further west, in Thurston and Dixon counties, Nebraska, and Woodbury County, Iowa.

 The reservation is 176.55 sqmi, of which 27637 acres is tribal trust land.
 In 1990, some 1,151 tribal members lived on the reservation.

 Government

 The Winnebago Tribe of Nebraska (Ho-Chunk Nation) is headquartered in Winnebago, Nebraska.
 The tribe is governed by a democratically elected general council.

 The current administration is as follows: